 Greaves was the only casualty of that match.
 He never played for the first team again.
 He was chosen to play for Spurs Reserves against Arsenal Reserves at Highbury for his final competitive appearance in a Spurs shirt.
 The Match of the Day cameras were there to capture the highlights.

 Soon afterwards, Greaves had gone as makeweight in the deal that brought Martin Peters to Tottenham from West Ham.
 Greaves played for a season for West Ham and then quit.
 He quickly went downhill as his alcoholism took hold playing for Barnet, Chelmsford City, Brentwood Town and Woodford Town before finally calling it a day.

-(Editor's note:-) Jimmy Greaves rebuilt his career, as a very popular TV pundit, but has switched to other avenues over the last fifteen years.
-He still has a regular newspaper column, but primarily entertains around the south-east with his after-dinner speaking and theatre appearances, when he reminisces about the old days, with the likes of Ron "Chopper" Harris, and our own Pat Jennings.
+(Editor's note:-) Jimmy Greaves rebuilt his career, as a very popular TV pundit, but switched to other avenues in recent years.
+Until he suffered a severe and life-threatening stroke in 2015 Jimmy had a regular newspaper column, and also entertained around the south-east with his after-dinner speaking and theatre appearances, when he reminisced about the old days, with the likes of Ron "Chopper" Harris, and our own Pat Jennings.
 Greaves entertained those of us lucky enough to be at the Double Re-union dinner in 2001, and returned to White Hart Lane in November, 2004 to speak eloquently at Bill Nicholson's Memorial Service.
-Jimmy remains as popular as ever on the cabaret circuit, and is the author of several published books.
+Jimmy remains as popular as ever, and is the author of several published books.

 · Read John Farrell's further tribute to Jimmy Greaves